twitchells12/disater_response/README.md

 # Disaster Response Pipeline Project

 ### Project Overview:
+This web app was created as a part of the Udacity data science Nano degree program.
+It takes disaster data from Figure Eight and builds a natural language machine learning model to classify disaster messages.
+The web app where an emergency worker can input a new message and get classification results in several categories.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.